cungnv/exactdata/index.md

                     </div>
                     <div class="icon_box_content">
                         <h5>Payment</h5>
                         <p><b>No satisfaction, no payment</b>.
-Most of the time, our clients are satisfied with the first version of data.<br/>We'll send payment request once you're happy with what you have.</p>
+To save both of us valuable time, we want to make sure the results are perfect at the first version.</p>
                     </div>
                  </div>
             </div>